MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 ---
-title: "Propagate reserved resources from an Azure Kubernetes Fleet Manager hub cluster to member clusters"
+title: "Propagate Reserved Resources from an Azure Kubernetes Fleet Manager Hub Cluster to Member Clusters"
-description: Learn to propagate resources using ClusterResourcePlacement API without unintended side effects on the hub cluster. ms.topic: how-to ms.date: 11/22/2024
+description: Learn how to propagate resources by using the ClusterResourcePlacement API without unintended side effects on the hub cluster. ms.topic: how-to ms.date: 11/22/2024
 author: jamyct